kiskani/kiskani.github.io/_posts/2020-01-03-risk-measurement.markdown

 date:   2020-01-03 15:52:14 -0800
 categories: finance
 ---
 In this post, I will explain the methods of measuring risk in finance.
-One of the widely used concepts to measue the risk of an asset is the `[Sharpe Ratio](https://en.wikipedia.org/wiki/Sharpe_ratio)`.
+One of the widely used concepts to measue the risk of an asset is the [Sharpe Ratio](https://en.wikipedia.org/wiki/Sharpe_ratio).
 I have implemented a code in Python to compute the Sharpe Ratio for some assets.

 {% highlight python %}
 from pandas_datareader import data  # You will need to run "pip install pandas_datareader"